Voor de beste ervaring schakelt u JavaScript in en gebruikt u een moderne browser!

 Entry requirements

-You can apply for this minor if you are a Bachelor’s student and have obtained at least 60 ECTS from university-level courses at the time of application.
+You can apply for this minor if you are a Bachelor’s student and have obtained at least 60 EC from university-level courses at the time of application.

 Enrolment and Admission

-A limited number of places (50) are available for this minor.
+A limited number of fifty places are available for this minor.
 If there are more applications than available places, a draw will determine your placement.

 Contact us